708u/trello-archive/README.md

 # trello-archive
 archive all done cards

-Runs on every AM 00:00 and archive all cards listed in DONE.
+Runs on every AM 00:00 and archive all cards in targeted list.